ADBond/splinkclickhouse/docs/clickhouse_server/index.md

 db_api = ClickhouseServerAPI(client)
 ```

 From this point onwards your code should generally be the same as that appearing in [the Splink docs](https://moj-analytical-services.github.io/splink/demos/examples/examples_index.html).
-The exceptions will be if you want to take advantage of [Clickhouse-specific comparisons](../api/libraries.md) or need [advanced usage](./advanced.md).
+The exceptions will be if you want to take advantage of [Clickhouse-specific comparisons](../api/libraries.md) or need [advanced usage](../advanced.md).

+## Dates

+If you are working with dates, particularly those before 1900, you may wish to read [the guide on working with dates](../advanced.md#working-with-dates).